 We know that headhunters, recruiting agencies and hiring managers all use LinkedIn to check out candidates.
 And something that can help your friend IMMENSELY is to have thoughtful recommendations from people (like you!) on their LinkedIn.

-In this post, I’m going to share how to easily write a LinkedIn recommendation, but first, I’m also going to share whether you should write a rec!
+In this post, I’m going to share how to easily write a LinkedIn recommendation.
+Here’s where we’re going:

 << Related Post: “How to Plan Your Career: Actionable Advice“>>